JohnCCFong-2026/Cloud-Security-Best-Protection-Strategies/Azure/Goverance/README.md

 For setup instructions, please follow the steps provided in Azure.

 ### Governance
+Azure Governance refers to the set of policies, processes, and tools that organizations use to manage, secure, and control their resources in Microsoft Azure.
+It ensures that cloud usage aligns with business requirements, regulatory standards, and security best practices.

 #####  🔧 Azure Polices
 - Enforce compliance by ensuring that resources meet both conditional and mandatory standards, keeping them aligned with your organization’s corporate requirements.
 - [Create a policy assignment to identify non-compliant resources using Azure portal](https://learn.microsoft.com/en-us/azure/governance/policy/assign-policy-portal)